EnvisionDoc/enos_edge_en/edge_specification/data_ingestion.md

 - The original OEM device timestamp will be converted to unified timestamp using UTC+0 time.

-## Protocols Supported by EnOS edge
+## Protocols Supported by EnOS Edge

 The data ingestion capability of an edge mainly depends on how many communication protocols it supports.
 The protocol library of EnOS Edge